eliasfang/CSE110-Lab1/index.md

 #### Tala Security

-Last summer, I interned with Tala Security and helped develop a Google Chrome extension that could detect various web and fingerprint trackers.
+Last summer, I interned with **Tala Security** and developed a Google Chrome extension that could detect various web and fingerprint trackers.

 ### Projects